Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Related Work

 \subsection{Graph-based Document Representation}

 Early works use grid-based methods to represent visually-rich documents, such as representing each document page as a grid of characters~\cite{katti2018chargrid} or a grid of contextualized word piece embedding vectors~\cite{denk2019bertgrid}.
 Later, many works~\cite{Riba2019Table,hwang2021spatial,Wei2020Robust,Yu2020PICK,Cheng2020One} represent documents with more powerful graphs to facilitate information extraction from visually-rich documents.
 For example, \cite{Riba2019Table} adopts a GNN-based model to extract structured tables from invoices; \cite{hwang2021spatial} constructs a directed graph to model the spatial dependency among text tokens in the documents.
-In this work, we build hierarchical graphs with different semantic elements in the document (i.e., quantities, dates, and document blocks) to facilitate evidence extraction and discrete reasoning.
+In this work, we represent the question and document by building hierarchical graphs with different semantic elements in the document (i.e., quantities, dates, and document blocks).